Dr Jennifer Otter Bickerdike is a rock & roll cultural historian and author, working across music heritage, fandom, broadcast and academia.

-Jen is often asked to commentate, present and interview on music, heritage and pop culture, with some recent appearances including Cambridge University, Louder Than Words, Long Live Vinyl, TruTV, BBC Radio 6 Music, BBC 4, Camp Bestival, Bestival at Goldsmiths University of London, Channel 4, Bass Guitar Magazine, Absolute Radio, The Guardian, Manchester Off The Record, Liverpool Sound City and Classic Album Sundays .
+Jen is often asked to commentate, present and interview on the topics of music, heritage and pop culture, with some recent appearances including Cambridge University, Louder Than Words, Long Live Vinyl, TruTV, BBC Radio 6 Music, BBC 4, Camp Bestival, Bestival at Goldsmiths University of London, Channel 4, Bass Guitar Magazine, Absolute Radio, The Guardian, Manchester Off The Record, Liverpool Sound City and Classic Album Sundays .

 After friend Hunter McPherson was murdered in San Francisco, Jennifer decided to quit her job, sell everything she owned and roll the dice on fulfilling a life long dream of living in England.
 Her story of transformation was picked from thousands and featured in New York Times best-selling author Marlo Thomas’s book, It Ain’t Over ‘Till Its Over.

-Jen is currently a Global Music Ambassador for BIMM Music Colleges, hosting the podcast Inside the Music Industry, where she has gabbed with a range of artists and industry professionals, ranging from Shaun Ryder (Black Grape, Happy Mondays) to Joel Gion (The Brian Jonestown Massacre).
-Jen also recently was asked to be the BIMM degree Group Head of Content and Media Communication.
-In 2013, she won the coveted Student Led Teaching award for Most Innovative Lecturer and was short listed for the same accolade on a national level by the Times Higher Education.
+Jen is currently a Global Music Ambassador for BIMM Institute, a group of eight independent colleges providing the largest creative arts education in Europe.
+In 2013, she won the coveted Student-Led Teaching award for Most Innovative Lecturer and was short listed for the same accolade on a national level by the Times Higher Education.